bowmanjd/pscargastalk/slides/slides.md

 <!--

-Here is our itinerary today
+Here is our itinerary today.
+This is part part basic understandings, part technical how-to, part story-telling.
+So a little more fluffy than subsequent sessions.
+If you want subsequent sessions.

 -->